xyonix/simulation-xyonix-blog/README.md

 # gpt-3 example

 > **⚠ WARNING**
 > GPT-3 has different engines you can use to generate prompt completions and must be one of: 'davinci','curie','babbage','ada'.
 These are listed in order of most to least expensive and slowest to fastest.
 For a cost breakdown, visit [OpenIA Pricing](https://beta.openai.com/pricing).
-Just because you have an API key does not mean you have unlimited use to the API.
-Many basic contracts limit you to around $100/month and once you exceed that limit you will be cut off until the start of the next month.
-To offset being throttled, try one of the cheaper engines, e.g., 'ada', first to see if the quality of the results is good enough for your use case.
+Just because you have an API key does not mean you have unlimited.
+The standard contract limits you to around $100/month and once you exceed that limit you will be cut off until the start of the next month.
+To avoid being throttled, try one of the cheaper engines, e.g., 'ada', first to see if the quality of the results is good enough for your use case.

 ```
     import simulation

     # example of single prompt
-    PROMPT="I love to eat"
+    prompt="I love to eat"
-    COMPLETION = simulation.gpt3_neo_simulation(PROMPT, engine='davinci')
+    completion = simulation.gpt3_neo_simulation(prompt, engine='curie', max_tokens=20)
     print('-'*100)
-    print(f'prompt: {PROMPT}\n\ncompletion: {COMPLETION}')
+    print(f'prompt: {prompt}\n\ncompletion: {completion}')

     # example of collapsed dialog
     dialog = [